Extreme Hiking: America’s Best Hard Dayhikes

 Backpacking the route requires obtaining one of the most hard-to-get backcountry permits in the National Park System, so if you possess the fitness and skills to knock it off in a day, that may offer your best chance of actually doing it.
 Of course, the shorter (and perhaps saner) alternative is to hike across the canyon in just one direction, halving the distance, using available shuttle services to travel between the rims before or after your hike (depending on your lodging arrangements).

-I hope it goes without saying that this is an extremely arduous undertaking in an extreme environment and should only be attempted by very fit, experienced desert hikers: Every time I’ve done it, I’ve seen a surprising number of people attempting to hike it in just one direction (rim to rim) suffering mightily.
+I hope it goes without saying that this is an extremely arduous undertaking in an extreme environment and should only be attempted by very fit, experienced desert hikers: Every time I’ve done it, I’ve seen a surprising number of people attempting to hike it in just one direction (rim to rim) who were already suffering mightily long before they would finish it.
+This is no place to experiment with how far you can hike in a day: Be certain you are prepared for this massive undertaking.

-Click here now for my expert e-guide to hiking the Grand Canyon rim to rim!
+Click here now for my expert e-book to hiking the Grand Canyon rim to rim!

 A backpacker on the Highline Trail in Glacier National Park.